jonseymour/sudoku/README.md

 ##1.2 - 10th October, 2015
 * allow parser to accept puzzles using Royle's format.
 * fixed an error in backtracker which caused some contradictions to be missed
+* updated to use the same terminology as sudokuwiki and other places
+* try to find the most constrained guess during backtracking
+* refine documentation of PUZZLE FORMAT and INPUT

 ##1.1 - 9th October, 2015
 * reorganized source code of model package